YaoYinYing/PPRCODE_Guideline/README.md

   3. Click the Submit button.
  After the submission, the webpage will be automatically refreshed several times until the job is finished.

-You may also click the link marked _**"Click here for a sample input sequence"**_ above the sequence area to input a demo.
+You may also click the link marked _**"Click here for a sample input sequence"**_ above the sequence area to input a demo, in which we have prepared a ZmPPR10 and an non-PPR for program testing.

 ### _Q_: How long does it take to finish a task?
 Less than three minutes.